 - Information Technology

-David joined Royal Holloway in September 2016, having spent six years at the University of Surrey, first as Vice-President (Administration) & Registrar and later Vice-Provost.
-Earlier appointments include Registrar at Kingston University, London; Sub-Dean and Faculty Senior Tutor of the Faculty of Economic & Social Sciences at the University of Reading; Joint Sub-Dean of the Faculty of Arts and Humanities at Reading, and various roles at the University of Warwick.
-He has also worked in Japan.
-David’s early academic interests were in 16th Century political history, notably provincial administration in England and the Tudor system of justice.
+Before joining Royal Holloway, David was Vice-President (Administration) at the University of Surrey (2011-2016), Registrar at Kingston University, London (2009-2011), Joint Sub-Dean of the Faculty of Arts and Humanities and the Faculty of Economic and Social Sciences at the University of Reading (2007-2008), and Sub-Dean and Faculty Senior Tutor of the Faculty of Economic & Social Sciences at the University of Reading (2004-2007).
+Early in his career he worked at the University of Warwick and in Japan.
+Early academic interests were in 16th Century political history, provincial administration in England and the Tudor system of justice.

 Externally, David is the Funders’ nominee as Trustee and non-Executive Director of JISC, the UK’s digital agency for lifelong learning and research (2021-present).
 Former non-executive appointments include: Trustee and non-executive Director of UCAS, the Universities and Colleges Admission Service (2013-2021); Trustee representative on the UCAS Council (2013-2021); and Chair of the UCAS Audit Committee (2018-2021); Vice-Chair of Corporation of West Thames College of Further and Higher Education, London (2010-2014); Member of Council of Guildford Cathedral (2014-2016); Governor at Guildford High School (2011-2016); and Trustee of GSA Conservatoire (2011-2012).